energywebfoundation/challenge/applications/microgrid.md

   * **Saahil** is a rising junior studying Data Science & Business Administration with internship experience as a PayPal Strategy Analyst and Cisco Product Manager.
 He is Vice President of a student run pro bono consulting organization and enjoys working on projects that bridge social impact and technology.
     * Skills: U.S. energy regulation/initiative domain knowledge, smart contract design, competitive market analysis, commericialization strategy, and web development
   * **Kelvin** is a rising senior studying Economics, Logic, and Data Science.
 He is very passionate about trading and studying secondary markets.
 In 2018, he took a gap year from UC Berkeley and became a full time trader at Amber AI, a leading cryptocurrency hedge fund and liquidity provider.
 He joined Blockchain at Berkeley earlier that year as a Public Relations Officer, contributed to the student club’s marketing and branding efforts, and is now with the consulting division.
 Kelvin is currently interning at the Sales and Trading department at Morgan Stanley.
-    * Skills: U.S. energy market landscape knowledge, competitive market analysis, market making strategies, and financial modeling
+    * Skills: U.S. energy market landscape knowledge, smart contract design, competitive market analysis, market making strategies, and financial modeling

 ## Development Roadmap
 * Total Estimated Duration: 14 weeks